• Home

 Another way that mastery motivation manifests is in the archetypes of the hero and heroine.
 Heroes and heroines feel compelled to go out and slay dragons and whatnot in order to realize their capabilities and identity.
 Challenges are like catnip to them, an inexorable attraction that fuels them more effectively than a whole case of Red Bull.
 Their stories inspire us to take on challenges, and to make mastery a priority in our lives.

-Remember how it felt when you watched The Pursuit of Happiness, Rocky, Wild, or Hidden Figures?
+Remember how you felt when you watched The Pursuit of Happiness, Rocky, Wild, or Hidden Figures?

 But, as I pointed out in a previous post, we can be heroically compulsive, using our energies wisely, or compulsively heroic–driven to prove ourselves, rather than driving consciously toward that which has the most meaning for us.